The Lodge ~ Keynedon Barton, Sherford, South Devon.

 A font was agreed on and templates made for each letter, this was transfered onto the stone wheel and then the letters were cut, or rather the background reduced as the letters were carved in ‘Bas Relief ’ style.

 Once finished it was set into the new retaining wall.
 The piece of stone which this grinding wheel sits on is actually an old window sill that once had iron bars set into it and most likely came from one of the buildings on this very old manor complex.
 It is granite and probably dates back to the Tudor times.
 Other bits of feature stone were used as quoins and incorporated into the corner of the new wall.

 Finally we constructed a coping for the top of the new wall using a stone which the local farmers call ‘Woodacre’ and this is a ‘Schist’ type rock usually found when ploughing the fields.

-Old granite ‘Post stones’ were set into the top of walls as you go up the steps to the Lodge, these originally had upright timbers sat on top of them which carried timber lintels and ultimately the weight of the roof to a nearby barn, these stones are also known as ‘Joggle stones’ and they date from the sometime during the 18th or 19th centuries.
+Old granite ‘Post stones’ were set into the top of walls as you go up the steps to the Lodge, these originally had upright timbers sat on top of them which carried timber lintels and ultimately the weight of the roof to a nearby barn.
+They are sometimes known as ‘Joggle stones’ and these date from the sometime during the 18th or 19th centuries.

 We also carried out other walling within the grounds of Keynedon Barton after a stream burst its banks and caused sections of walling to collapse along a causeway.
 You can see this project if you click here, and this also tells you a little more history about the place.
 Another small job we were involved in required us to repair a section of wall on the Root House.